shopsys/shopsys/docs/functional/behavior-of-product-variants.md

 ### Front-end -  visibility of variants:
 - conditions are same as for a regular product are applied ([Product Visibility and Exclude from Sale](./product-visibility-and-exclude-from-sale.md)) + these cases:
-    - if the main product is set as hidden, its variants are hidden too
+    - if the main product is set as hidden, its variants are hidden, too
-    - if all product variants are hidden, then the main product is hidden too
+    - if all product variants are hidden, then the main product is hidden, too

 ### Front-end - exclude from sale:
 - conditions are same as for a regular product are applied ([Product Visibility and Exclude from Sale](./product-visibility-and-exclude-from-sale.md)) + these cases:
     - if the main product is excluded from sale, then variants are not shown on the detail of the main product either
-    - if all variants are excluded from the sale, then the behavior is the same to the previous point
+    - if all variants are excluded from the sale, then the behavior is the same as the previous point

 ### XML feeds:
 - for feeds Heureka.cz and Zboží.cz: variants are generated as separate items with a common tag <ITEMGROUP_ID>